deuzu/RequestCollectorBundle/README.md

 $ php app/console doctrine:schema:update --force
 ```

 *You're done.
 To test it try to access a configured URL and then add /inspect at the end to see the persisted requests.
-Logs are located in app/logs/ and named by default request_collector.log*
+Logs are located in the log folder and named by default request_collector.log*

 ## Configuration